RajaaKacemi/AirBnB_clone/README.md

 attributes: id, created_at and updated_at
 methods: save() and to_json()

 models/engine : directory will contain all storage classes (using the same prototype).
-For the moment you will have only one: file_storage.py.
+For the moment we have only one: file_storage.py.